Are coil forks really that bad

 Coil forks come with sag and rebound settings that can be adjusted according to your riding preference and terrain conditions.
 Take the time to understand how these settings work and experiment with different adjustments to find the perfect setup for your needs.

-See also What is forking in computing
+See also What is the fork of pain

 Don’t Ignore Unusual Noises or Feelings